JakuWorks/Projects/README.md

 >### I Created This Repository to Have an Amazing Portfolio All in One Place, Ready To Be Downloaded!

-### I Am a Polish Self-Taught Programmer with Great Goals and Aspirations!
+### I Am a Self-Taught Programmer with Great Goals and Aspirations!

 #### This Repository Was Created on **14.04.2023 at 17:42 GMT+2** and is Updated To This Day!